 “Behold, the Lord’s hand is not shortened, that it cannot save; nor His ear heavy, that it cannot hear.” —Isaiah 59:1

-Within the years of the Holocaust you can imagine the people of God crying out, wondering why these things were happening; asking where God was in all of this?
+Within the years of the Holocaust, you can imagine the people of God crying out, wondering why these things were happening; asking where God was in all of this.
 Yet, it is important to remember, it wasn’t God who created the Holocaust—it was man.
-God gave His grafted in—Gentiles—the chance to act, the chance to cherish His first born—the Jews—but many would not, turning a blind eye to them.
-Some believing that their Jewish brothers and sisters were responsible for the crucifixion of Jesus… still, God wouldn’t let His people suffer indefinitely.
+God gave His grafted-in—Gentiles—the chance to act, the chance to cherish His firstborn—the Jews—but many would not, turning a blind eye to them.
+Some believed that their Jewish brothers and sisters were responsible for the crucifixion of Jesus… still, God wouldn’t let His people suffer indefinitely.
 He heard their cries and put an end to Hitler and his barbaric reign of terror.

 Why didn’t God act sooner?